Individual Therapy, what to expect

 My office and therapy room, where we meet or zoom, it is air conditioned, quiet and private.

-Individual therapy
+Individual Therapy

 Typically we start with an initial short meeting to get an idea of what you are finding difficult, how it is affecting you and the people around you and any previous therapy attended.
 If we both then agree to work together, I recommend six sessions usually weekly, we will then agree if this becomes a longer term arrangement.
 It is possible to have great one off sessions - it just depends where you are on your journey.

 Through the process of exploration we enable self knowledge and self awareness, this will help you grow and overcome issues that may previously have been experienced as all consuming or overwhelming.
 We will explore together problems in the present but also identify the roots of those problems from your past.
-We will explore how past experiences may affect the way you live today - when you become aware and understand, then change can take place.
+We will explore how past experiences may affect the way you live today - When you become aware and understand, then change can take place.

 Psychodynamic

 Exploring unconscious processes and behaviours affecting relationships.
 Some of these may relate to unresolved issues from the past including childhood that are causing patterns to repeat in the present.
 Predominately working with attachment and transactional analysis.
 Knowing can then lead to healing.
-EMDR ( eye movement desensitization reprocessing) as potential tool that can be used to help when traumatic experiences are unprocessed and affecting the present, for more information on this please ask.

 Person-centred